lyubo-slavilov/drawdown-parser/README.md

   - Yes:
     - Then don't worry.
   - No:
-    - Well.
-THan don't worry
+    - Well\.
+Then don't worry.
 - No:
   - Don't worry.
 ``'